 Here is the Best Excavated U.S. Crossed Sabers, Cavalry Insignia I’ve seen in several years !
 They have a super nice, mostly smooth dark green patina, all four loops still intact, and a minimum of bends for a thin stamped brass insignia.
 When recovered, the hand guard on the left as you look at it, was broken loose.
 The digger dig a superb job of putting it back on, with a small wood support on the reverse, and you can’t tell it on the front without a very close inspection.
 There are a couple of stress bends near the middle, but nothing broken, and the whole piece is now fairly strong.
 The insignia displays about as much a perfect dug example as you will see these days.
 It measures about 3.25 inches wide by 1.875 inches tall.
 In 34 years of relic hunting, all I have ever recovered is bits and pieces of these.
 Recovered at La Grange, Tennessee.
 A Superb Displaying Dug Cavalry Insignia !

-Fine Non-dug Civil War Period Infantry Hat Horn Insignia
+Fine Non-Dug Original Civil War Hat Horn Infantry Insignia

-Here is a Beautiful Non-dug Infantry Hat Horn Insignia !
-It is stamped brass measuring about 3.5 inches wide by almost 2 inches tall and shows no bends, breaks, or damage whatsoever.
-The front shows a good portion of its original gold gilt still present with a smooth brown patina where it is worn away.
-The reverse also shows gold gilding and both of its attachment loops still present and tight.
+Here is another Fine Non-dug US Infantry Hat Horn Insignia !
+Made of stamped brass it measures about 3.5 inches wide by 2 inches tall, and shows no bends, breaks or damage to the brass.
+The front and back retains a large portion of its original gold gilt, but it is not quite as bright as my picture makes it look.
+The reverse shows both attachment loops still present and tight, though both have been bent over.
 These were worn on the kepi or Hardee Hat to denote infantry.
-A Superb Displaying Stamped Brass Infantry Hat Horn Insignia !
+A Fine Displaying Civil War US Infantry Hat Horn Insignia !

 $75 plus shipping